How to Tell if You’re an INTJ vs. INTP

 INTPs often appear relaxed and adaptable.
 In fact, they are in a lot of ways.
 They don’t like to plan too far in advance and are open to new experiences.
 This is because they love entertaining possibilities and can feel uncomfortable when they give up options.

-Despite being flexible on the surface, they are less adaptable in terms of their inner world.
-INTPs feel very strongly when they think that someone is “wrong” or when they think someone is sharing inaccurate information.
+But despite being flexible on the surface, INTPs are less adaptable in terms of their inner world.
+They feel very strongly when they think that someone is “wrong” or if they think someone is sharing inaccurate information.
 They will feel a deep need to correct this person, and they can do this in quite a blunt manner.
-As discussed, INTPs have very clear views on what makes sense.
+As discussed, INTPs have very clear views on what makes sense to them.

 INTJs are organized and tend to feel at ease when they have a plan.
 They like to know what they’re doing and when they’re doing it.
 This is because they have a lot going on in their heads and feel more comfortable when they have some structure in their outer lives.

 Being in an environment where there is structure enables INTJs to think clearly and explore concepts internally.
-While both INTJs and INTPs are logical, the fact that INTJs apply their logic to the outer world plays out in them organizing their life efficiently.
+While both INTJs and INTPs are logical, the fact that INTJs are more likely to apply their logic to the outer world plays out in them organizing their life efficiently.

 For example, they may have a specific place where they always put their keys, and so on.
 They are highly aware that small actions like this save them time in the long run.

-Even though INTJs feel most comfortable with some kind of routine, they do like to allow periods of time to recharge in their introverted bubble and pursue their interests.
+Even though INTJs feel most comfortable with some kind of routine, they do need periods of time to recharge in their introverted bubble and pursue their interests.

 5. Communication style.